Last updated: December 2015

 In Kent and Medway, appeals are heard before an Independent Appeal Panel comprising three panellists (except at Simon Langton Boys Grammar that normally uses five panellists).
 These are independent of the school and the Local Authority, but are appointed by the Admisison Authority.
 All panellists are required to have been trained.
 An Appeal Panel has to have at least one Advisory Member and one Lay Member.
 An Advisory Member has experience in education, or is acquainted with educational conditions in the area, or is the parent of a registered child at a school.
 A Lay Member does not have personal experience in the management or provision of education in any school, but may be a school governor or have other voluntary experience.
 As you can see, appeal panellists do not initially have to have great knowledge of the education system, but soon acquire expertise in the role and in the different situations they may be faced with.
 All are volunteers and in my experience the great majority carry out an effective job.

-Chances of success at appeal vary widely; last year the number of successful appeals at individual Kent grammar schools varied from 0 to 70, and for non selective schools from 0 to 34.
-You will find some more detail about appeal outcomes last year here.
+Chances of success at appeal vary widely; last year the number of successful appeals at individual Kent grammar schools varied from 0 to 73, and for non selective schools from 0 to 25.
+You will find some more detail about appeal outcomes in recent years here, and for 2015 here (when published).
 These figures confirm that whilst Panels are trained to follow the mandatory Code of Practice, they may adapt their decision to local circumstances, such as the pressure on places.

 For non selective and primary schools, appeals are against a decision not to admit the child because the school is full.